milvus-io/milvus/README.md

 ## Contributors

-Deep thanks and appreciation go to the following people.
+We greatly appreciate the help and contributions of the following people.

 - [akihoni](https://github.com/akihoni) found a broken link and a small typo in the README file.